On a diffuse interface model for incompressible viscoelastic two-phase flows: Introduction

-Now let us recall some facts about viscoelasticity, in particular of Oldroyd-B type.
-Depending on the deformation gradient $\mathbf{F}$ that is defined in Eulerian coordinates or the corresponding left Cauchy--Green tensor $\bbb \coloneqq \mathbf{F} \mathbf{F}^\top$, viscoelasticity can be recognized as two regimes.
-In the context of $\mathbf{F}$, the incompressible viscoelastic fluid model reads as
+Now, let us recall some facts about viscoelasticity, in particular of Oldroyd-B type.
+Depending on the deformation gradient $\mathbf{F}$ that is defined in Eulerian coordinates or the corresponding left Cauchy--Green tensor $\bbb \coloneqq \mathbf{F} \mathbf{F}^\top$, viscoelasticity can be recognized as two regimes. {Note that this definition of $\bbb$ here differs slightly from the one used in the current context.
+It corresponds to the definition of the model \eqref{eqs:Model} with an infinite relaxation time $\lambda(\phi)$.} In the context of $\mathbf{F}$, the incompressible viscoelastic fluid model reads as

 whose derivation is referred to, e.g., Giga--Kirshtein--Liu \cite{GKL2018} by the energy variational approach.
-The analysis of \eqref{Eqs:OldroydB-F} has been quite popular in the last decade, and the global well-posedness and long time behavior have been established in, e.g., \cite{HW2015,LeiLZ2008,LinLZ2005,LZ2008} and their citations.
+The analysis of \eqref{eqs:OldroydB-F} has been quite popular in the last decade, and the global well-posedness and long time behavior have been established in, e.g., \cite{HW2015,LeiLZ2008,LinLZ2005,LZ2008} and their citations.
 However, due to the lack of compactness for the deformation gradient, problems concerning the existence of weak solutions are still open even in two dimensions.
-We refer to two recent progressive papers by Hu--Lin \cite{HL2016Lp,HL2016L2} for the existence of 2D small weak solutions in $ L^p $ and $ L^2 $, respectively, where the so-called \textit{effective viscous flux} method was employed.
-Based on this viscoelastic approach, some very interesting models that describe the motion of two-phase flows have been introduced in the very recent years.
+We refer to two recent progressive papers by Hu--Lin \cite{HL2016Lp} for the existence of 2D small weak solutions in $ L^p $, where the so-called \textit{effective viscous flux} method was employed.
+Based on this viscoelastic approach, some very interesting models that describe the motion of two-phase flows have been introduced in very recent years.
 Readers are referred to Agosti--Colli--Garcke--Rocca \cite{ACGR2022} for a phase-field model coupled with viscoelasticity with large deformations, and Kim--Tawri--Temam \cite{KTT2022} for a diffuse interface model describing the interaction between blood flow and a thrombus with Hookean elasticity during the stage of atherosclerotic lesion in human artery.